alabhyajindal/basique/README.md

-### Static site generator
+### Basique

-Simple SSG created using Node.js
+Basique is a static site generator with a focus on simplicity.